Shyam Benegal: The 1990s and beyond

 The 1990s saw Shyam Benegal making a trilogy on Indian Muslim women, starting with Mammo (1994), Sardari Begum (1996) and Zubeidaa (2001).
 With Zubeidaa, he entered mainstream Bollywood, as it starred top Bollywood star Karishma Kapoor and boasted music by A. R. Rahman.

 In 1992, he made Suraj Ka Satvan Ghoda (Seventh Horse of the Sun), based on a novel by Dharmavir Bharati, which won the 1993 National Film Award for Best Feature Film in Hindi.
 In 1996 he made another film based on the book The Making of the Mahatma, based on Fatima Meer's, The Apprenticeship of a Mahatma.
 This turn to biographical material resulted in Netaji Subhas Chandra Bose: The Forgotten Hero, his 2005 English language film.
 He criticised the Indian caste system in Samar (1999), which went on to win the National Film Award for Best Feature Film.

-Benegal is the current president of the Federation of Film Societies of India.
-He owns a production company called Sahyadri Films.
+Benegal served as a president of the president of the Federation of Film Societies of India.
+He was the owner of a production company called Sahyadri Films.

-He has authored three books based on his own films: The Churning with Vijay Tendulkar (1984), based on Manthan; Satyajit Ray (1988), based on his biographical film, Satyajit Ray; and The Marketplace (1989), which was based on Mandi.
+He was the author of three books based on his own films: The Churning with Vijay Tendulkar (1984), which was based on Manthan; Satyajit Ray (1988), based on his biographical cinema, Satyajit Ray; and The Marketplace (1989), based on Mandi.

 In 2009 he was a member of the jury at the 31st Moscow International Film Festival.

-Recent projects
+Later projects

 In 2008, his film Welcome to Sajjanpur, starring Shreyas Talpade and Amrita Rao, was released to a good response.
 Its music was composed by Shantanu Moitra, and it was produced by Chetan Motiwalla.
 Shyam Benegal is slated to direct an epic musical, Chamki Chameli, inspired by Georges Bizet's classic Spanish opera Carmen.
 The story revolves around the eponymous Chamki, a beautiful gypsy girl with a fiery temper and is written by Shama Zaidi.
 The music is by A. R. Rahman and lyrics are by Javed Akhtar.

 In March 2010, Benegal released the political satire Well Done Abba.

-One of Benegal's future projects is a film based on the life of Noor Inayat Khan, daughter of Inayat Khan and descendant of Tipu Sultan, who served as a British spy during World War II.
+One of Benegal's last projects was a film based on the life of Noor Inayat Khan, daughter of Inayat Khan and descendant of Tipu Sultan, who served as a British spy during World War II.

 Benegal made a comeback on the small screen with Samvidhaan, a 10-part mini-series revolving around the making of the Indian Constitution, to be aired on Rajya Sabha TV from 2 March 2014.
-Along with Benegal, Tom Alter, Dalip Tahil, Sachin Khedekar, Divya Dutta, Rajendra Gupta, K K Raina, and Ila Arun were seen at the press conference for the TV series.

 Government of Bangladesh has confirmed Benegal would direct the biopic of Sheikh Mujibur Rahman named Mujib: The Making of a Nation.
-The film will be released presumably by 2022.
+The film was released in 2023.